fabio-looker/fabio-looker.github.io/_posts/2019-03-18-bigquery-machine-learning-for-renewal-prediction/2019-03-18-bigquery-machine-learning-for-renewal-prediction.md

 layout: post
 title: A Hands-On Example with Looker & BQML - Predicting SaaS Renewals
 categories: Data
+cover: cover.jpeg
 ---

 As a Customer Success Engineer at [Looker](https://looker.com/), in addition to guiding customers on their data architecture, I also regularly build out technical solutions for our internal customer success functions.
 The one I'm going to be sharing today is our predictive renewal score, and the technologies I'll be demonstrating are Looker and [BigQuery's Machine Learning service](https://cloud.google.com/bigquery/docs/bigqueryml-intro), which combine to make this end-to-end solution super fast to build out, enhance, and maintain.

 So, what is this predictive renewal score?
 A score from 0 to 100% that estimates the likelihood that a given customer will renew.
 In practice, it actually has a few distinct functions within our organization -

  - **Summarizing score** - When a Customer Success Manager or Account Executive wants to get a feel for a specific account, this is a composite score that can help them get a quick first sense for where the customer is overall, without having to individually consider and integrate dozens of aspects of the customer's profile.
+To help with this, I also color code the score into three tiers - red/yellow/green.
  - **Prioritization feature** - When a Customer Success Manager wants to proactively allocate their time within a pool of accounts, they can use this score in a first pass over a list to help in prioritizing.
  - **Forecasting input** - Since the score represents a probability of renewing, we can use it for forecasting.
 We simply multiply it by the account's Annual Contract Value and sum up these products to get the total expected dollars renewing across a set of accounts.
 We can slice and dice this by account owners, account segments, regions, etc.